 - These are specialty license plates offered by TxDMV that benefit non-profit programs.
 You can see them by clicking on the Charity Plates button on our website, or by clicking here.

-- How to read the T for Texas plate?
+- How to read the original and new T for Texas plate designs?

 - Can customer have special characters and spaces in personalization?

 Yes.
 My Plates now offers these special characters to help really personalize your

 - These join the already existing "space" and International Symbol of Access (ISA)

 - Do My Plates have security features?